-ISO 20022-1 describes in MOF (Meta-Object Facility) the metamodel of all the models and the Repository.
+- ISO 20022-1 describes in MOF (Meta-Object Facility) the metamodel of all the models and the Repository. - ISO 20022-2 covers the UML profile, a grounding of general UML into a specific subset defined for this International Standard (to be used when UML is selected to define the models). - ISO 20022-3 describes a modelling method to produce models for this International Standard. - ISO 20022-4 covers XML schema generation rules to transform a Logical level model into a Physical level description in the syntaxes. - ISO 20022-5 covers logical model alignment and reverse engineering of existing message syntaxes. - This part of ISO 20022 covers message transport characteristics that define the quality of service required by the business process definitions so that they can operate successfully.

-- ISO 20022-2 covers the UML profile, a grounding of general UML into a specific subset defined for this International Standard (to be used when UML is selected to define the models). - ISO 20022-3 describes a modelling method to produce models for this International Standard. - This part of ISO 20022 covers XML schema generation rules to transform a Logical level model into a Physical level description in the syntaxes. - ISO 20022-5 covers logical model alignment and reverse engineering of existing message syntaxes. - ISO 20022-6 covers message transport characteristics that define the quality of service required by the business process definitions so that they can operate successfully. - ISO 20022-7 describes the process of managing the registration of models and physical syntax implementations. - ax ge ISO 20022-8 gives ASN.1 syntax generation rules to transform a Logical level model into a Physical level description in ASN.1.
+- ISO 20022-7 describes the process of managing the registration of models and physical syntax implementations. - <text> ISO 20022-8 gives ASN.1 syntax generation rules to transform a Logical level model into a Physical level this document is a preview demendence of the document is a preview demendence of the document of the document